-- Therapy in the absence of bacteriologic confirmation is the norm for most children with MDR-TB - Treatment should be based on the DST pattern of any known close contacts if the child does not have a DST of his or her own; - Almost all children should be treated with injectable-free regimens; - The duration of therapy in children should depend upon the extent of disease: children with non-severe disease can be treated for 6 to 9 months while children with severe disease will require 9 to 12 months of therapy depending on their clinical evolution; - Regimens should consist of 4 to 5 presumed effective drugs for the duration of therapy: using more drugs adds to the toxicity of the regimen and does not likely improve efficacy if Group A and B drugs and/or delamanaid are used; - Regimen construction should prioritize the WHO Group A and B drugs as well as delamanid; - Monitoring and management of adverse events is essential: - Child-friendly formulations of the medications should be used whenever possible. - Corticosteroids should be used in cases of meningitis, pericarditis and disseminated disease. - Linezolid should be given to all children with TB meningitis since its use has been associated with improved treatment outcomes.
+- Therapy in the absence of bacteriologic confirmation is the norm for most children with MDR-TB - Treatment should be based on the DST pattern of any known close contacts if the child does not have a DST of his or her own; - Almost all children should be treated with injectable-free regimens; - Children should be treated with the BEAT Tuberculosis regimen, which is a 6-month regimen of BDQ-DLM-LZD-LFX-CFZ, which is tailored based on DST to the FLQ and disease severity for those whose TB has FLQ resistance. - Children may also be treated with the 9-month endTB regimens (1, 2, or 3) as described in the text. - Children with non-severe MDR-TB that is also FLQ resistant can receive a 6-9 month regimen of BDQ-DLM-LZD-CFZ.
+Those with severe disease should receive an individualized regimen. - Regimens should consist of 4 to 5 presumed effective drugs for the duration of therapy: using more drugs adds to the toxicity of the regimen and does not likely improve efficacy if Group A and B drugs and/or delamanaid are used; - Children who cannot be treated with the BEAT Tuberculosis or endTB regimens due to drug resistance, drug intolerance or severe or extrapulmonary EP-TB should receive an individualized regimen whose construction should prioritize the WHO Group A and B drugs as well as delamanid; - Monitoring and management of adverse events is essential; - Child-friendly formulations of the medications should be used whenever possible. - Corticosteroids should be used in cases of meningitis, pericarditis and disseminated disease. - Linezolid should be given to all children with TB meningitis since its use has been associated with improved treatment outcomes.